Summary: A Treatise of Human Nature (page 3)

 Page 12

-We now come to a fundamental chapter, devoted to the study of the connection or association of ideas.
-As we shall see, Hume would draw dizzying conclusions from this.
+We now come to a fundamental chapter, devoted to the connection or association of ideas.
+As we shall see, Hume would draw far-reaching conclusions from this.

 Indeed, ideas do not remain entirely loose and unconnected